echoesofuniverse/aboutproject/README.md

 <br>
+ step 6:
  You can create "Science Collection","Social Collection".
 Intially this process can be used by Teachers as they can add new words everyday and create collections related to their subject.Later on this process can be explained to students to maintain their own collection and they can use it as their own dictionary.